Population III star formation near high-redshift active galactic nuclei: Acknowledgements

 \section{Acknowledgements}

 The work presented in this article was performed at Los Alamos National Laboratory (LANL) under the auspices of the United States National Nuclear Security Administration.
 LANL is operated by Triad National Security LLC (Contract No. 89233218CNA000001).
 MAM acknowledges support by the Laboratory Directed Research and Development program of LANL under project number 20240752PRD1.
+The authors are thankful to an anonymous reviewer for their helpful suggestions.